sangej01/price-tracker/documentation/SCRAPING_SERVICES_GUIDE.md

 Your Price Tracker supports **optional** integration with Bright Data to bypass anti-bot protection on protected websites!

-## 💡 Smart Cost-Saving Feature

-**The app automatically tries FREE direct scraping first!** Bright Data is only used as a fallback when sites block direct access.

-**This saves you 75%+ on costs** - you only pay for sites that actually need commercial scraping (like eBay), while Amazon and Newegg work for FREE!

 ## 🎯 Why Use Bright Data?

 Major e-commerce sites (Amazon, eBay, Newegg) block direct scraping with: